Nightfury18/Hashtag-Popularity-Twitter/train/README.md

-getmbedding.py: Takes input as vectors_dict.txt (Which contains words and corresponding vectors) and generates the embed.npy matrix
+getmbedding.py : Takes input as vectors_dict.txt (Which contains words and their corresponding vectors) and generates the embed.npy matrix
+.

-test.py genrates the X, Y vectors for training the model
+test.py : generates the tweet information vector and corresponding frequency vector for training the model.